These Numbers Show Favorable Signs for Pure Storage Inc. (PSTG)

-Pure Storage Inc. (NYSE: PSTG) is -4.04% lower on its value in year-to-date trading and has touched a low of $21.90 and a high of $35.99 in the current 52-week trading range.
+Pure Storage Inc. (NYSE: PSTG) is -4.26% lower on its value in year-to-date trading and has touched a low of $21.90 and a high of $33.23 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PSTG stock was last observed hovering at around $25.52 in the last trading session, with the day’s gains setting it 0.16%.
+The PSTG stock was last observed hovering at around $25.32 in the last trading session, with the day’s gains setting it 0.3% off its average median price target of $34.50 for the next 12 months.
+It is also 45.49% off the consensus price target high of $47.00 offered by 20 analysts, but current levels are 14.6% higher than the price target low of $30.00 for the same period.

 Top 5 AI Stocks to Buy for 2023